Defense vs attack with wingers

-This is a defense vs attack drill with zones and 1 full size goal.
-The main objective of the exercise is to practice distribution in the middle of the park and moving into attack with wingers without losing shape.
+This is a defence vs attack drill with zones and 1 full-size goal.
+The main objective of the exercise is to practice distribution in the middle of the park and move into the attack with wingers without losing shape.

 This is a simple football game.
-The main objective of the game is to keep shape in the midfield by forcing players to move in a limited zone.
-Only wingers and striker have more freedom of movement.
+The main objective of the game is to keep the shape in the midfield by forcing players to move in a limited zone.
+Only wingers and strikers have more freedom of movement.
 In addition to the usual football rules, follow these basic rules:

-The main objectives of this exercise is to keep team shape both in attack as well as in defense.
-When in defense, the team has to be well organised in order to score in the small goal.
+The main objectives of this exercise are to keep the team shape both in attack as well as in defence.
+When in defence, the team has to be well organised in order to score a small goal.
 There are many skills that this game covers:

 - Passing.
 Because of the limitations imposed by the zones and the number of touches, the only way to move around the park is by bypassing the ball.
 Players are forced to improve their passing technique.